DoItNowokay/Project/README.md

 sensitive to the order of data points, which can be an issue with hierarchical clustering.

+# Results
+- We used SVM, Random Forest and XG Boost model for classification in all the domains and below are the best results

+## Domain 1

+## Domain 2
+- Highest accuracy of classification of hazardous and non hazardous asteroid in Atiras and Atens is using XG Boost Model i.e 85.91%
+- Highest accuracy of classification of hazardous and non hazardous asteroid in Apollo is using XG Boost Model i.e 94.61%
+## Domain 3
+- Highest accuracy of classification of hazardous and non hazardous asteroid in Apollo group is achieved using XG Boost Model i.e 94.69%

 # REFERENCES
 1.Prediction of Orbital Parameters for Undiscovered Potentially Hazardous Asteroids by Vadym Pasko